<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Organizational Learning and Agility

 Performance excellence depends on an organization’s ability to adapt to changing conditions and continually learn.
 Operations must be flexible, with managed change and mitigated risk.
 Learning and agility apply to both incremental improvement of existing processes and breakthrough innovation that leads to new market opportunities.
-Learning must be built-in to organizational operations.
+Learning must be built into organizational operations.

 Focus on Success